 Assimilation is when nitrogen in the form of nitrate, nitrite, ammonia or ammonium is taken up by plants or animals.

-Ammonification is the conversion back into ammonia through the decomposition of dead plants and animals or their waste.
+Ammonification is the conversion of NH2 functional groups back into ammonia or ammonium ion through the decomposition of dead plants, animals or their waste.

-Nitrification is the conversion of ammonia into nitrite and then into nitrate by bacteria.
-This is important as ammonia is toxic to many organisms.
+Nitrification is the conversion of ammonia into nitrite ion and then into nitrate ion by bacteria.
+This is important as ammonia is toxic to many living organisms.

-Denitrification is the conversion of nitrate back into nitrogen gas by bacteria.
+Denitrification is the conversion of nitrate ion back into nitrogen gas by bacteria.

-Nitrate water pollution is a big concern and has been exacerbated by the anthropogenic injections of nitrogen into the cycle, for example the use of ammonia-based fertilizers.
-The concern over excess nitrate in water stems from both health concerns and potential eutrophication of water systems to the severe detriment of many organisms.
+Nitrate water pollution is a great ecological concern and has been exacerbated by the anthropogenic injections of nitrogen into the cycle, primarily through the use of ammonia-based fertilizers.
+Excess nitrate in water poses a global health problem to humans and causes eutrophication of water systems that is detrimental to many organisms.

-Being able to identify the sources of nitrate in water can therefore play an important part in managing and mitigating the pollution.
-Measuring the d18O and d15N of nitrate in water has been shown to provide this insight as a source tracking tool.
-The isotopic signatures of nitrate derived from fertilizers, manure or the atmosphere are sufficiently different that they can be distinguished.
+The ability to identify and quantify the sources of nitrate in water plays an important role in managing and mitigating pollution.
+Measuring the δ18O and δ15N of nitrate in water has been demonstrated as a reliable nitrogen source tracking tool.
+The isotopic signatures of nitrate ion derived from fertilizers, manure or the atmosphere are statistically different and distinguishable.

-Please contact the lab to get a sampling guide and other instructions before collecting water samples.
+Please contact the lab to obtain a sampling guide and other instructions before collecting water samples.

 Khan Academy.
 The nitrogen cycle. [date unknown].
 (Accessed December 2018).